Elevating Local Voices

 Our approach to collective action balances trust with results.
 It’s a process that can last anywhere from a week to several years, but it’s a proven one to ensure multiple perspectives are captured and stakeholders reach a consensus on resources, priorities, and action plans to advance locally driven priorities.

 LINC’s systems thinking tools help to foster this consensus.
-One of the tools that LINC leverages is the “Participatory Systems Analysis”, a five-step methodology that enables strategic actors to come together to gain a better understanding of their own system, create joint visions of how it could improve, and agree on practical ways to do it.
+One of the tools that LINC leverages is the “Participatory Systems Mapping”, a five-step methodology that enables strategic actors to come together to gain a better understanding of their own system, create joint visions of how it could improve, and agree on practical ways to do it.

-A Leader in Collective Action
+Thought Leadership in Collective Action

 LINC’s leadership in this space includes the global research project “Collective Action Models in USAID Programming” (2021-2022) which produced Toolkits for USAID and host country facilitators on how to integrate collective action in their work.